sammieeblaque/sammieeblaque/README.md

 - 👋 Hi, I’m @sammieeblaque
 - 👀 I’m interested in Software Engineering.
 I currently specialize in building web applications.
      I'm also interested in building scalable backend API's as well as using Machine Learning to solve problems.
-- 💞️ I’m looking to collaborate on React & Vue projects as well as Node(Express.js, Nest.js) if possible
+- 💞️ I’m looking to collaborate on React & Vue projects as well as Node(Express.js, Nest.js) where possible

 <!---